For more information send us an email or phone 619-692-5733.

 Q: How long does it take to change a death record by the State after it has been registered?

-A: It can take up to nine months to a year for the State Office of Vital Records to process an amended record.
+A: It can take up to eight weeks for the State Office of Vital Records to process an amended record.
 It is especially IMPORTANT to be sure all the information you give to the Funeral Director is accurate due to the time involved to process the correction at the State level.